-Internship and Capstone: Marymount students have a unique opportunity to combine the learning objectives of the Senior Capstone Project and match with an organization through an internship.
+Internship and capstone: Marymount students have a unique opportunity to combine the learning objectives of the senior capstone project and match with an organization through an internship.
 Students who do not plan to attend graduate school benefit by combining these two programs.
-Faculty should have a discussion with students in their junior year about the possibility of developing an internship around their Senior Capstone project.
+Faculty should have a discussion with students in their junior year about the possibility of developing an internship around their senior capstone project.
 Juniors interested in this combination should register for the ID 317 offered every spring semester.

-Practicum: (296, 396, 496) A practicum is an on-campus learning opportunity with an office or program at Marymount University.
+Practicum: (296, 396, 496) A practicum is an on-campus learning opportunity with an office or program at Marymount California University.
 This part-time work experience is worth between 1 and 6 units* and is open to all students.
 Students typically participate in a practicum while taking several classes, thus maintaining full-time status for financial aid purposes.
 The goal of participating in a practicum is to allow students to apply classroom skills in an office or program environment.
 Students may select a practicum that is not aligned with their major.

 - Review Internship and Practicum Participation Procedures and Policies.

 - Attend “Interviewing and Your Brand” workshop.

 - Make an appointment with a career counselor.